 3. Bad stigma (“way to gnarly!”)

 Your friends have either never heard of mountainboarding or say “i know what that is, isn’t it really dangerous”.
 All these first generation Red Bull addicts got a hold of a video camera and a mountainboard and thought they would get extreme.
 Then only to find out they had no balance and fell off a skateboard the last time they stood on one, now they’re shooting video of themselves crashing and they thought “Dimmu Borgir’s Black Metal” would be the perfect soundtrack.
 Like WTF, you really felt the need to post that on Youtube!!!
+On other articles, if you need legal help for car accident injuries check out the link for more information.
+You copuld also get consultations at xarelto lawsuits.

 No need to get heavy metal on us, it’s just mountainboarding.